cgiacomi/sms2droid/README.md

 To use the script just download it and from the command line:

-`ruby sms2droid.rb`
+    ruby sms2droid.rb

-and then just follow the instructions.
+and then just follow the instructions to convert the sms.db.

+At this point you should have a file called sms.xml

+more coming...

 That's it!

+Hope you find the script useful.

 Comments
 -----

-Any feedback is welcome.
+Feel free to leave any comments or suggestions :)